 ANTH/AFAM 580: Culture and Identity in the African Diaspora

-Cultural anthropology, race & ethnicity, gender, identity formation, women's formations, African diaspora
+Cultural anthropology, race & ethnicity, gender, color and colorism, identity formation, women's formations, natural hair movement, African American and Afro-Latin American culture and experience, African diaspora

 Topics of Interest: racialization and socialization processes; identity formation; cultural construction of race and gender; women’s organizations; international migration; African American culture, color, and colorism; Black ethnic groups in the United States; African American – Latino relations; and African Diaspora communities.
 Geographic Areas of Interest: Dominican Republic, United States, Brazil, the African Diaspora, and Latin America and the Hispanic Caribbean.